yamafaktory/yamafaktory.github.io/bower_components/web-animations-js/README.md

 TimingDictionaries are used to control the internal timing of an animation (players control how an animation progresses relative to document time).
 TimingDictionaries have several properties that can be tweaked:

 - **duration**: the duration of a single iteration of the animation
-- **iterations**: the number of iterations of the animation that will be played (fractional iterationss are allowed)
+- **iterations**: the number of iterations of the animation that will be played (fractional iterations are allowed)
 - **iterationStart**: the start offset of the first iteration
 - **fill**: whether the animation has effect before starting the first iteration and/or after finishing the final iteration
 - **delay**: the time between the animation's start time and the first animation effect of the animation